FIT2082/27370763_RESEARCH_NOTEBOOK/week_3.md

-On Wednesday, I have a meeting with Lachlan and other master students who are also working with Lachlan to discuss more on the
+On Wednesday, I have a meeting with Lachlan and other master students who are also working with Lachlan to discuss more on the research topic.
+Lachlan also mentioned some points we should aware when doing our project specification.
+On the other side, me and sorayez are working on the documents of our project specification.
+Not much research has been done this week as most of the time we have been doing the specification.
+We hope to translate the code next week and start working on it.